pierrehaou-zz/Gym-Snake-MultiAgent/readme.md

 ![Image of Snakes](imgs/snake_rickmorty.png)

-This repo is in response to OpenAI's Request for Research 2.0. https://openai.com/blog/requests-for-research-2/
+This repo is in response to OpenAI's Request for Research 2.0: https://openai.com/blog/requests-for-research-2/

-In this repo you will find four experiments--a single agent snake experiment and three multi agent experiments.
+Gym-Snake-MultiAgent is an OpenAI gym environment for reinforcement learning.
+Here you will find single and multi agent environments.
+Also, this repo has four experiments--a single agent snake experiment and three multi agent experiments.
 The multi agent experiments include: a three agent snake game, a two agent snake game, and a 2 v 2 snake game.
 All learning in the multi agent experiments is _attempted_ through self-play.